ikorotkaya/blog/src/pages/posts/from-HTTPS-to-SSH.md

 ## Steps to Switch to SSH

-1. **Generate an SSH key pair**: First, you need to create a new SSH key pair on your computer.
+1. **Generate an SSH key pair**: first, you need to create a new SSH key pair on your computer.
 Open your terminal or command prompt and type:

    ```sh
    ssh-keygen